 Found along the Rivers Axe, Carey, Clyst, Creedy, Culm, Deer, Exe, Lyner, Mere, Mole, Okement, Otter, Sid, Tamar (whole length), Taw, Torridge, Waldon, Weaver and Yeo.
 These include the lower sections of large rivers and, where conditions of suitable, the upper reaches and tributaries.
 Small numbers also occur in the inflows to both the Higher and Lower Leys at Slapton, believed to be the only breeding site in South Devon between the Exe and the Tamar.
 Often wanders away from its breeding sites to standing water such as at Dawlish Warren (five records, only one of them a male), Exeter Canal, Grand Western Canal, Lower Bruckland Ponds and Powderham Park, where breeding is unlikely.
+Absent from the Bovey Basin, although a male passed through Ventiford Ponds on 29 August 2021.
 Counts have included totals of about 100 or more in the lower Axe, Clyst and Otter valleys and Alphin Brook (Exeter).
 Flies from May (earliest 3 May 2001 at Countess Wear) to September (latest 11 October 1984 at River Axe).